wp-plugins/ab-testing-with-javascript/readme.txt

 A plugin for A/B split-testing HTML/CSS/DOM elements with javascript.
 Wordpress, JQuery, and Google Analytics are required.

+Important: This plugin is probably best suited for developers with advanced JavaScript and theme development skills.
+It’s not overly complex, but if you’re not experienced with manipulating the DOM with JS, you probably won’t find this plugin useful.

 *	Test changes to your site with Javascript
 *	Run up to 5 tests simultaneously (per visitor session)
 *	Unlimited versions per test